Meadow Springs

 Educational attainment in Meadow Springs aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 15.8%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 43.8% of residents aged 15+ holding them, including advanced diplomas (11.3%) and certificates (32.5%).
-Educational participation is high at 30.0%, with 11.7% in primary education, 8.6% in secondary education, and 3.7% pursuing tertiary education.
+The area's university qualification rate is 15.8%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 11.7%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 43.8% of residents aged 15+ holding vocational credentials - advanced diplomas (11.3%) and certificates (32.5%).

-Educational participation is notably high, with 30.0% of residents currently enrolled in formal education.
+Educational participation is high, with 30.0% of residents currently enrolled in formal education.
 This includes 11.7% in primary education, 8.6% in secondary education, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education